wormhole-foundation/wormhole/node/pkg/txverifier/README.md

 For each implementation, the code is divided into separate files.
 The core logic is contained in the main file and the supporting structs and utility methods are defined in a separate file.
-The hope here is that this makes the overall algorithm easier to reason about: a developer new to the program can focus on the main file and high-level concepts rather and avoid low-level details.
+The hope here is that this makes the overall algorithm easier to reason about: a developer new to the program can focus on the main file and high-level concepts and avoid low-level details.

 ### Main file -- Core Algorithm